Buying land - All you need to know

 If a piece of land doesn’t come with any attached planning permission, be wary.
 Even outline planning will drastically increase the land’s selling price, so if there isn’t any attached to a plot it may mean that past applications have been rejected.
 If in doubt, speak to the local planning authority (LPA) and discuss what’s possible in a pre-application meeting.
 An indication of whether a plot will be likely to be granted planning is if it fits within the National Planning Policy Framework guidelines.

 Read more: How to apply for planning permission.

 How much does buying land cost?

-Unfortunately, there’s no simple answer to that.
+Unfortunately, there’s no simple answer to the cost of land.
 In 2020 the average price for an acre of farmland was £12,000-£15,000, but with the right variables that cost can easily triple.
 A plot of land’s value depends on anything from its location and condition, to nearby developments, to the surrounding environment and wildlife.

 In fact, in areas with high land values, the price you pay for your plot may account for up to 50% of the value of your completed house.

 Thankfully, you can get a mortgage for land just as you can for a house.
 Generally, this will mean putting down a deposit of 20% of the land’s sale value, although that will vary depending on the lender.

 Keep in mind though that it’s not just the sale price you’ll need to account for.
 Land purchases will also include paying for the services of solicitors and surveyors, and you may also have to pay Stamp Duty Land Tax depending on its value.
 Stamp Duty rates and thresholds vary across the UK and are subject to change each tax year, so make sure you’re up to date on what charges you might face.